simonscmap/Data_Submission_FileStruc_Doc/README.md

 |:----------:|:-------------:|:------:|:------:|:------:|:------:|:------:|
 | example: 2016-5-01T15:02:00 | 25  | -158 | 5 | value | ... | value |

 All data points are stored in the "Data" sheet.
 Each data point must have time and location information.
 The exact name and order of the time and location columns are shown in the table above.
-If a dataset does not have depth values (sea surface measurements) you may remove the depth column.
+If a dataset does not have depth values (e.g., sea surface measurements), you may remove the depth column.
 The columns var<sub>1</sub>  ...  var<sub>n</sub> represent the dataset variables (measurements).
 Please rename var<sub>1</sub>  ...  var<sub>n</sub> to appropriate names.
 The format of "time", "lat", "lon", and "depth" columns are described in the following sections.
 Please review the example datasets listed in the <a href="#introduction">introduction</a> for more detailed information.
 <br/><br/>

 <a id="time"></a>